-When Does 'AHS' Season 8 Take Place?
-The Show Is Set In The Not-So-Distant Future
+'AHS' Season 8 Will Take Place In The Not-So-Distant Future & It Won't Be Pretty

 Rumors about American Horror Story Season 8 are flying, but after weeks of uncertainty, fans finally know a few details about the upcoming installment.
 In a totally uncharacteristic move, creator Ryan Murphy answered a few questions about Season 8, including which cast members will be returning, the setting, and the overall tone.
 So, when does AHS Season 8 take place?
 According to Murphy, Season 8 will be set in the "near future," so get ready to speculate until October about what that could possibly mean.